Judge hits 2nd HR of game in 11th, Yankees beat Rays 8-4

 TRAINER’S ROOM

 Yankees: C Gary Sanchez was rested.
-He struck out as pinch-hitter in the 10th.
+He struck out as a pinch-hitter in the 10th.

 Rays: Kiermaier (sore left wrist) was out of the lineup the previous two games.